Drawing pencil sketches is often preparation for more detailed paintings or drawings of flowers, human figure drawings or perspective drawings.

 Do you enjoy drawing pencil sketches?

-Drawing pencil sketches is something that most of us do frequently in order to illustrate or explain a point, to give directions or to try out ideas.
+Sketching is something that most of us do frequently in order to illustrate or explain a point, to give directions or to try out ideas.
 Drawing is visual communication, which cuts across language and cultural barriers in an instant.

-Most artists will use quick pencil sketches when they are exploring concepts or planning compositions for future two or three dimensional works.
+Most artists will use quick pencil sketches when they are exploring

 For an overview of principles of design when planning and executing an artwork in any medium,